 Diatomaceous Earth Filters: Eco-friendly diatomaceous earth filters use fossilized diatoms in lieu of activated carbon, but they work just like cartridge filters.

-Regardless of the type of filter you use, regular care and cleaning is necessary.
+Regardless of the type of filter you use, regular care, cleaning, and hot tub filter replacement.

 How to Clean a Hot Tub Filter

 The best way to ensure good water quality and increase the longevity of your hot tub is by cleaning the filters regularly.
 Regardless of the method you perform, it’s imperative to only use a hot tub filter cleaner that is recommended for your model of spa.
+If you’re wondering how to clean hot tub filters, don’t worry, we have you covered.
 Here are three recommended cleaning methods for cartridge-style hot tub filters.

 - Weekly Quick Rinse—Once a week, remove the hot tub filter and give it a good rinse with fresh water, taking time to spread out the pleats and remove any debris or residue.
 Rinse the filter again, and allow it to air dry before replacing it into the tub.